libre-tube/LibreTube/ROADMAP.md

 Feel free to help us if you have any knowledge concerning the following planned features or anything else you imagine.

 ## Planned
-- Landscape mode support
+- Support for local playlists
-- Notifications for new streams
+- Various smaller features

 ## Not planned
 - Google/MicroG Login